 - 1. For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 2.
-Exhibits are to have a clear link to the Engineering and Technology areas of Astronomy, Computers, Rocketry, Robotics, or Uncrewed Aerial Systems.
-Education exhibits outside of these Engineering and Technology areas should be display in other program areas.
-Just because an educational exhibit relates to the broad concept of Engineering and Technology does not qualify it to be displayed in the Engineering and Technology area.
-Exhibits that do not clearly show a clear and direct relationship to the Engineering and Technology project areas of Ag-Mechanics, ABC, Astronomy, Computers, Robotics, Rocketry, or UAS as previously defined will be disqualified. - 3.
+Exhibits are to have a clear link to the Engineering & Technology area of Aerospace/Rocketry. - 3.
 Exhibits in posters, notebooks, and display boards must contain substantial supporting educational materials. - 4.
 Educational display boards, posters, and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
 Value is placed on youth who can demonstrate how their skills have increased while completing the project.
 Each exhibit will be judged on uniqueness, creativity, neatness, accuracy of materials, knowledge gained, and content.
-An exhibit judging score sheet is available at https://www.kansas4-h.org/projects/engineering-technology/rocketry-aerospace/index.html.
-For example, a rocket that may have crashed and/or is highly damaged may be made into an educational display or poster that tells a great story with many lessons learned. - Follow copyright laws, citing all sources of information in a standard notation.
+An exhibit judging score sheet is available at https://rocketry.engtech4ks.com/.
+For example, a rocket that may have crashed and/or is highly damaged may be made into an educational display or poster that tells a great story with many lessons learned. - 5.
+Follow copyright laws, citing all sources of information in a standard notation.
 Sources of information must be cited on the front of your exhibit, including all posters and educational display boards. - 6.
-Educational display are not to exceed a standard commercial 3' x 4' tri-fold display board.
+Educational display are not to exceed 4' high x 3' wide x 2' deep.
 No card table exhibits will be allowed.
 Care should be take to use durable materials that will withstand conditions at the local fair and/or Kansas State Fair. - 7.
+Posters are limited to commercial 3' x 4' tri-fold display boards. - 8.
 "Construction kits" that are a part of Educational Displays must be contained in cases (tackle boxes, sealable containers, etc.), that may not be larger than 1' x 2' x 2' and must have a latch which securely keeps all components contained in the "Construction Kits."
-Other components are to adhere to appropriate dimensions as stated elsewhere. - 8.
-Educational Project Notebooks must be organized in a 3-ring binder. - 9.
-Any three-dimensional posters or display board exhibits may not be thicker than 2 inches. - 10.
+Other components are to adhere to appropriate dimensions as stated elsewhere. - 9.
+Educational Project Notebooks must be organized in a 3-ring binder. - 10.
+Any three-dimensional posters or display board exhibits may not be thicker than 2 inches. - 11.
 Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute an immediate disqualification.
-This is for safety reasons and includes both spent and live engines. - 11.
-Exhibitor's name, Extension Unit, age, and year(s) in project must be tagged or labeled in a prominent location on the notebook, and/or "Construction Kit."
+This is for safety reasons and includes both spent and live engines. - 12.
+Exhibitor's name, Extension Unit, age, and year(s) in project must be tagged or labeled on the notebook, and/or "Construction Kit."
 For education displays and/or posters, the exhibitor's name, Extension Unit, age, and year(s) in project must be tagged or labeled on the back of the exhibit.
 Exhibit cards are not sufficient as they may be removed or repositioned for display.
-Failure to label an exhibit may result in one ribbon placing deduction. - 12.
+Failure to label an exhibit may result in one ribbon placing deduction. - 13.
 Exhibits should possess the following qualities (in no particular order): - a.
-A Central theme - b.
+A central theme - b.
 What you want others to learn - c.
 Be designed and constructed in a manner befitting the exhibit - d.
 Be something you are interested in - e.
-Be related to Astronomy, Computer Systems, Robotics, Rocketry, or Uncrewed Aerial Systems - 13.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon. - 14.
+Be related to Astronomy, Computer Systems, Robotics, Rocketry, or Uncrewed Aerial Systems - 14.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon. - 15.
 Posters, Notebooks, and Display Boards may be checked out for use in a Kansas State Fair 4-H Demonstration or Illustrated Talk with prior permission.
 For permission, check with the superintendent(s).
 The exhibit must be returned to display immediately after the demonstration/illustrated talk, or the exhibit will be disqualified.

-Rocketry - Junior Division (ages 7-8) - County Only
+Aerospace/Rocketry - Junior Division (ages 7-8) - County Only

 04 Rocketry Educational Display

 05 Rocketry Notebook

 06 Rocketry Poster

-Rocketry - Intermediate Division (ages 9-13) 5741 Rocketry Educational Display
+Aerospace/Rocketry - Intermediate Division (ages 9-13)

+5741 Rocketry Educational Display